sharebears/pulsar/docs/source/api/authentication.rst

 Authentication
 ==============

-pulsar supports session-based and token (API key) authentication.
-Sessions are created by logging in with a username and password, and have full permissions access.
-All state modifying requests done with session-based authentication must also carry an accompanying ``csrf_token``.
+pulsar supports token (API key) authentication.
 API keys are generated on request, and must be manually granted permissions (blank for full permissions).
 To authenticate with an API key, send it in the request header as ``Authorization: Token a-long-api-key``.